AlamHasabie/transport-game-backend/README.md

 - answer : answer by the player during answer_wait state. null in other state.
 - player_status : object of player status.
 Accessible with player token (player_status[token])
 - from_token : owner of the executed equipment
-- to_token : target of the executed equipment
+- target_token : target of the executed equipment
 - equipment_used : id of the card of used equipment in execution
 - reply_equipment : id of the card of the shield equipment in execution
 - is_equipment_used : used just for indicator for rolling and answer_wait state after equipment execution